virtual-labs/exp-drag-force-dei/experiment/theory.md

 	g – acceleration due to gravity
 The gravitational acceleration decreases with the square of the distance from the center of the earth.
 However, for many practical problems, we can assume this factor to be a constant, which is generally taken as 9.8 m/s2 on the surface of the earth.
 Therefore, all free-falling objects, regardless of size, shape, or mass (or weight) will free-fall at the same rate.
 By measuring the velocity of the object at different intervals, one can experimentally determine the acceleration due to gravity.

-Since a free-falling object is at constant acceleration with an initial velocity is zero, the velocity and position of the object can be given by the equations
+For a free-falling object with zero initial velocity, the position and velocity of the object at any time can be given by the equations

 <p align="center">
   <img src="images/2.png">
 </p>

-### Case II – Free Falling Object Under Gravity (no drag force)
+### Case II – Free Falling Object In Fluid (with drag force)
-If the object were falling through a fluid (either a gas or a liquid), there would be an additional drag force acting on the object.
-The drag force like friction, tends to oppose the motion of an object The vertical downward force due to gravity F_W  remains constant.
-However, the drag force is a complex entity that varies and largely depends upon the following factors.
+If the object were falling through a fluid (either a gas or a liquid), it would be subjected to two forces, the gravitational force and a drag force.
+The drag force, like kinetic friction, tends to oppose the motion of an object.
+The vertical downward force due to gravity, Fw remains constant.
+However, the drag force is a complex entity that varies and largely depends upon the following factors

 * Projected area of the object facing the fluid A- The area of the orthographic projection of the object on a plane perpendicular to the direction of fall/flow.

 * Velocity of the object v - When an object is moving at high velocity through air, the magnitude of the drag force is proportional to the square of the speed.
 As objects move faster, they encounter more drag.

-* Coefficient of drag C_d  - The drag coefficient is a dimensionless quantity that is used to quantify the drag or resistance of an object in a fluid environment.
-The drag coefficient is a function of several complex parameters like the shape of the body, the roughness of the surface, and fluid properties such as density, viscosity, velocity, and compressibility.
-The shape of an object has a very great effect on the coefficient of drag (airfoil shape has the lowest drag coefficient and the rectangular box has the highest).
-The important matching parameter for viscosity, velocity, and density that affects Cd is the Reynolds number which is used to characterize flow as laminar or turbulent.
+* Coefficient of drag Cd  - The drag coefficient is a dimensionless quantity that is used to quantify the drag or resistance of an object in a fluid environment.
+The drag coefficient is a function of several parameters like the shape of the body, inclination, roughness of the surface, and fluid properties such as density, viscosity, velocity, and compressibility.
+The shape of an object has a very great effect on the coefficient of drag (airfoil shape has the lowest drag coefficient and cube has the highest).
 The drag coefficient can also depend upon velocity especially in cases when the object is traveling at high velocities (where it is related to the Mach number).
 In most cases, the coefficient of drag is determined empirically in a controlled environment such as a wind tunnel where we can set the viscosity, density, and area.
-In this experiment, we will assume that the coefficient of drag is a constant value.
+Since the shape of the object plays a major role, we will assume a constant value for the coefficient of drag.

 * Density of the fluid ρ - Lift and drag depend linearly on the density of the fluid.
 The air density affects the drag force explicitly through this proportionality and implicitly through the Reynolds number.